HaojiaWu/CellScopes.jl/docs/scATAC_tutorial/README.md

 atac_obj = cs.find_top_features(atac_obj; min_cutoff="q35")
 ```

-### 1.4 Dimensional reduction
+### 1.4 Dimensional reduction and clustering
 Next, we perform linear demansional reduction using latent semantic indexing (LSI) approach in Signac (TF-IDF + SVD are knowns as LSI).
-We then embed the cells into low dimensional space using the UMAP methods as described in scRNA-seq and used the same graph-based approach to partition the cell distnace matrix into cell clusters.
+We then embed the cells into low dimensional space using the UMAP methods as described in scRNA-seq and used the same graph-based approach to partition the cell distance matrix into cell clusters.
 ```julia
 atac_obj = cs.run_svd(atac_obj; method=:svd, pratio=0.99, maxoutdim=20)
 atac_obj = cs.run_umap(atac_obj; dims_use=2:20, min_dist=0.2)